cosmos/sdk-tutorials/academy/ibc/channels.md

 Acknowledgements can either take place synchronously or asynchronously.
 What this means is that the `OnRecvPacket` callback has a return value `Acknowledgement` which is optional.

 In the case of a synchronous `Acknowledgement`, the callback will return an `Acknowledgement` at the end of the process and relayer can query this `Acknowledgement` packet and relay immediately after the process has finished.
 This is useful in cases in which application A is expecting an `AckPacket` in order to initiate some application logic `OnAcknowledgePacket`.
-For example, the sending chain of an ICS20 token transfer will do nothing in the case of a successful `AckPacket`, but in the case where an error is returned, the sending chain will unescrow the previously locked tokens.
+For example, the sending chain of an ICS 20 token transfer will do nothing in the case of a successful `AckPacket`, but in the case where an error is returned, the sending chain will unescrow the previously locked tokens.

 In the case of applications like Interchain Security, there is an asynchronous `Acknowledgement` flow.
 This means that the `Acknowledgement` is not sent as part of the return value of `OnRecvPacket`, but it is sent at some later point.
 IBC is designed to handle this case by allowing for `Acknowledgements` to be committed/queried asynchronously.